Incidents of communal flare-up during Hanuman Jayanti; Mob targets police in K'taka's Hubballi | Politics

 When the procession reached a mosque in the village, the Jayanti organisers switched off the mike, in reverence to the Ramzan observation.
 But some devotees allegedly chanted 'Jai Shri Ram' slogans, they said.

-Irked by this, some people started pelting stones at the Hanuman Jayanti procession and the other side retaliated, police said.
+Irked by this, some people started pelting stones at the procession and the other side retaliated, police said.

 Additional police force was deployed to prevent any untoward incident.